Ayza69420/Pygame-editor/README.md

 # To-do

-- Add coloring
+- Add coloring in the menu
+- Create Menu
 - ~~Create settings~~
-- Add ability to change text font
+- Add ability to change text font in the menu
 - Create help website, and create a "?" hotkey for it that redirects to it
 - ~~Create Copy, paste and cut~~
 - ~~Ability to get everything's information on close~~